 Trying to manage insurance coverage for your child’s care?

+Getting the right medical treatments, therapies, equipment, and other supports in place for your child often means endless paperwork and phone calls with your insurance company.
 Undivided can help ensure you are getting the most out of your health plan.

 3. Get access to ongoing support

 You’ll have access to unlimited messaging with your Navigator and monthly Boost calls throughout the year.
 Together, you can discuss any additional help you need from our Health Plan Advocacy Services team, such as managing claims for you, following up on appeals, and more to make your life easier.
 Your Navigator is also here to support you with public benefits, special education, and other aspects of making sure your child has what they need.

 Trusted by parents in California

 “To have someone who listens and understands, validates fears, and finds solutions is so helpful.”

 Out-of-network simply means that a provider has not contracted with your specific (or often any) health plan.
 To work with this provider, you will access out-of-network levels of coverage on your plan, and will most likely submit your own claims for processing.
 Learn all about handling insurance claims in our Insurance decoder.

 Why would a provider choose not to contract with a health plan?

 - Network contract rates have been trending lower in recent years.

 - Network contracts may impose limitations on what services are covered by diagnosis.